lionelegger/ShareMyTrip/README.md

 * Currency is not implemented yet
 * Timeline in Plan
 * Budget page: Make summary box of what's left to pay (and show an overview also on trip page)
-* Add/Edit action: Show what is left to pay in the Expenses box (in Add/Edit an action)